 Want to know the fastest way to get buff?
 You came to the right place.
 We explain what you’ll need to do to build the body you want.
-Now all you need to do is read it and get to work.
+Now all you need to is learn the fastest way to get muscles.

 You’re ready to get buff!
 The good news is that hypertrophy, or muscle growth, can begin in early stages of training regardless of training intensity.